Contents

 Maggie Did Not Report a Foreign Gift or Business

-Protest Letter to Prove Reasonable Cause
+The Protest Letter to Prove Reasonable Cause

 What Goes into a Reasonable Cause Letter?

-Taxpayers may want to begin with the Internal Revenue Manual in order to have an idea of what the IRS looks for when evaluating a reasonable cause submission.
-The taxpayer should also refer to the specific code section that forms the basics of their penalty, along with any applicable regulations.
-For example, if a person receives an assessable penalty for Form 8938 (failing to report their foreign accounts and assets on their tax return), but one reason they did so was that it would violate the foreign country’s law – by reading the code section, they would learn that:
+The taxpayer should also refer to the specific code section that forms the basis of their penalty — along with any applicable rules and regulations — before crafting their response.
+For example, if a person receives an assessable penalty for Form 8938 (failing to report their foreign accounts and assets on their tax return), because they did not want to violate the other country’s law (so they did not file the Form 8938 with their tax filing), that would not be a strong argument for a reasonable cause penalty abatement.

 -